Jared-Freeman/Little-Chits/README.md

 Download Unity 2019.4.19f1

-# Contributors
+# Meta

+A CS481 Advanced Game Design Project
+at the University of Nevada, Reno

+By:
 Jared Freeman
 Elizabeth Kish
 Quinn Schoenfeld
 Bryan Dedeurwaerder